 It happens to the best of us: your company had an identity crisis and now it's rebranding.
 How is it supposed to all transpire on social media?
 How do you rebrand on instagram?

-When a company decides their image or business model is no longer resonating with its consumers, the course of action is to scrap the old ways and start fresh.
+The definition of rebranding is changing the corporate image of an organization or company.
+This happens when a company decides its image or business model is no longer resonating with its consumers, the course of action is to scrap the old ways and start fresh.
 But it sounds so much easier to do than it actually is to execute, and the chances of failing are high.
 Not to sugarcoat it or anything.

 While the proximity that social media provides is a huge advantage for companies in terms of crafting and circulating a hyper controlled narrative, it can completely backfire if they're not treading carefully.
 Folks can get angry when they no longer recognize the brand they once willingly followed.